 According to the latest CX Trends report, over 70 percent of customers expect conversational customer experiences when interacting with brands.
 As customers move between channels, so does their data – in fact, much of the customer journey now exists within these conversations.
 With the wrong strategy, this data is lost and the customer experience is fragmented.
 A conversational CRM approach to staying on top of each customer interaction can go a long way towards creating better experiences for both your business and your customers.

 Businesses need solutions that allow them to have ongoing conversations that move across channels, departments and systems, complete with customer context.
 Below, we cover the three main types of CRM approaches and how each can create better, personalized, and conversational customer experiences.

 What are the types of CRM?

-While all those benefits apply on some level to just about any CRM, customer relationship management includes a large category of tools.
-Different CRM products vary in terms of features and focus, and they can be divided into three main categories.
+While all those benefits apply on some level to just about any CRM, customer relationship management includes a large category of CS, marketing, and sales tools.
+Different CRM products and methodologies vary in terms of features and focus, and they can be divided into three main categories.

 1. Collaborative CRM systems

 A top focus of collaborative CRM systems is breaking down silos.
 Often the marketing team, sales reps, and customer support agents are all in different departments that feel disconnected.
 And for bigger organizations, each of those departments is further separated based on factors like geographic locations, channels they serve, products they focus on, or skill specialties.
 But in order to provide a seamless customer experience throughout the customer’s journey, you need a way to share information across the full organization in real-time.

 Collaborative CRMs ensure all teams have access to the same up-to-date customer data, no matter which department or channel they work in.
 Not only does customer support have all the information marketing and sales teams collected when working with a prospective customer, but agents in a call center have updated data on customer interactions that happened over email or messaging channels.